 Pinny co-founded Birds Eye Film Festival to showcase female directing talent in 2002.
 Since then she has built a career as a documentary filmmaker winning several awards for her films (most notably for UK Film Council funded Peter and Ben).
 She has made films for BBC, Channel 4 and The Guardian, and is passionate about the power of the arts to change people’s lives.
 She has made documentaries ( including The Hour and Becoming Zerlina) that turn our perception of theater, opera and ballet on its heads, as well as directing commercials and documentaries.
 Pinny has also spent several years running film-making workshops with young people.
-She grew up in Hackney and still lives there with her husband and 2 children.
-Hear My Voice will be her first feature film.
+Pinny still lives in Hackney with her husband and 2 children.

 Producer | Julia Ton

-Intermission Youth Theatre (Intermission) was established 11 years ago by actor and artistic director Darren Raymond and has since been transforming the lives of young people through the works of William Shakespeare.
+We have met the writers via Intermission Youth.
+Here you can see them all individually.
+Intermission Youth Theatre was established 11 years ago by actor and artistic director Darren Raymond and has since been transforming the lives of young people through the works of William Shakespeare.
 Intermission work with Shakespearian text because the issues he wrote about 400 years ago remain as relevant to young people today: knife crime, romance, gang warfare, ambition, postcode rivalry, loyalty, jealousy and transformation.
 We want to remix opera in a similar way.
 So far Intermission have been to see several operas at The Royal Opera House and have also been doing a series of Opera Education Workshops as part of their research for the film.

 Collaborator | Royal Opera House